-A course may be dropped during the fifth, sixth or seventh week of the term by using the Official Withdrawal Form, but the course will be recorded on the transcript as a Withdrawn “W” course and full tuition will be charged.
+A course may be dropped during the fifth, sixth or seventh week of the term by using the Official Withdrawal Process, but the course will be recorded on the transcript as a Withdrawn “W” course and full tuition will be charged.

 Fall Term 2019